 Jodi Curl Neal

 Jodi describes herself as a mom first, but also a lover of nature, science and volleyball!
-She am passionate about helping children discover a love for life and learning as a devoted member of their community that includes making change in our society.
+She is passionate about helping children discover a love for life and learning as a devoted member of their community that includes making change in our society.
 She holds a Bachelors Degree in Elementary Education with an endorsement in Science and a Master's Degree in Early Childhood Education with over 10 years of teaching experience.
-As a teacher I started integrated subject STEAM projects as a curriculum focus at my school.
-She hopes that as a member of the Board, that she will help with policy around education.
+As a teacher she started integrated subject STEAM projects as a curriculum focus at her school.
+She hopes that as a member of the Board, she will help with policy around education.
 She also plans on being a visible member and help facilitate learning for students beyond the classroom.

 John Woo has more than 20 years of multidisciplinary design and creative know-how focused on creating killer experiences, building collaborative teams, and fixing (macguyvering) **** that are broken, irrelevant or without emotion (no soul syndrome).
 Award-winning creative director and design strategist, John leverages his background in architecture, product design, and marketing to create communities of brand believers through smart and delightful experiences.
 He is also a dad and dog lover, who enjoys old school video games, pattern recognition and social experiments!
 He has experience working with national governments, non for profit organizations and global corporations.
 A small sampling of recent works include Emergency Nurses Association, McDonalds, Boeing, Harley Davidson, Oprah.
 John holds a degree in Fine and Applied Arts.
 He is a recognized speaker and teacher on the topics of environmentally-friendly design, trends and design management/motivational practices.
 His work has been showcased in various industry publications.